- Defined the source tables that are used to run our application.

 directory

-of the example-dbt-project.fct_order_items
+of the example-dbt-project.Model: fct_order_items

 table contains information about the items in each order.